 Listen up trekkers, backpackers, and thru-hikers, Backpacker magazine has a new tool that you might be interested in, particularly if you plan on walking the Appalachian Trail.
 The recently launched 3D map of the entire route of this iconic trail puts a host of great information at our fingertips, giving us new ways to explore this amazing path without ever leaving home.

 I’ve been having a good time playing with this 3D map and exploring everything that can be found on it.
 This is a great resource and a testament to the technology we now have at our fingertips too.
-Hopefully Backpacker will roll this out to some of the other big trails in the U.S., like the PCT or the CDT.
-I’m sure creating a map like this takes some serious resources, but it would be an ice addition to have for sure.
+Hopefully, Backpacker will roll this out to some of the other big trails in the U.S., like the PCT or the CDT.
+I’m sure creating a map like this takes some serious resources, but it would be a nice addition to have for sure.
 It might even help me decide where to test out my new favorite camping knife, or hiking boots.

 Check out the AT in 3D here.

 - Triumph and Tragedy on K2 as First Winter Ascent is Achieved - January 16, 2021

 - Merrell MQM Flex 2 Gore-Tex Trail Running Shoe Review - January 14, 2021

 - Looking for an adventure fix?
 Follow the Talisker Whiskey Atlantic Challenge! - January 12, 2021